Insights into Symmetry and Substitution Patterns Governing Singlet-Triplet Energy Gap in the Chemical Space of Azaphenalenes: Introduction

 The present work undertakes a systematic study of all possible N-substitution patterns in APs, encompassing systems with nitrogen (N) atoms placed at electron-rich, electron-deficient, or both types of sites.
 To obtain accurate ground-state geometries efficiently, we employ a geometry scheme that achieves CCSD(T)-level accuracy through basis-set extrapolation of optimized internal coordinates.
 Each AP is classified per point group, and symmetry-lowering cases are identified by tracing reductions from the highest symmetry permitted by composition and connectivity to their low-symmetry subgroups.
-STGs are then evaluated using the Laplace-transformed second-order coupled-cluster method (L-CC2) to identify systems that violate Hund’s rule and to reveal substitution- and symmetry-dependent trends governing the gap.
+STGs are then evaluated using the

+CC2 response theory with Laplace-transform-based treatment of the doubles contributions (L-CC2) to identify systems that violate Hund’s rule and to reveal substitution- and symmetry-dependent trends governing the gap.
 Extensive benchmarking showed L-CC2 to provide accurate excited-state energies for APs at a moderate computational cost~\cite{majumdar2025leveraging}.
 The remainder of this article presents qualitative analyses of the dataset, methodological details, and trends illustrating how substitution and symmetry-lowering modulate STGs across the chemical space of APs.